Day 1 London - In flight

 Day 7 Pakbeng - Mekong cruise - Luang Prabang

 Early risers can join an optional trip to a characterful local market, then our cruise continues to Luang Prabang by way of Ban Baw, a hill-tribe village renowned for its silks, cottons and Lao whisky, and the spectacular Pak Ou Caves, carved out by the confluence of the Mekong and Nam Ou rivers and now home to over 4,000 Buddha icons.
-Our hotel in Luang Prabang is Villa Santi Resort (4T).
+Our hotel in Luang Prabang is Villa Santi Resort (4T) or Sanctuary Luang Prabang (4T).

 Day 8 Luang Prabang